trwstin/trwstin.github.io/README.md

 # About
 This is my personal portfolio website hosted on Github Pages.
-It includes a collection of past and current projects where I am the sole contributor.
+It includes a collection of projects and experiences related to data analytics, software development and UIUX.